Daily: Wed/Thurs 4pm to 5pm, Fri 11am

-4-H Farm School is a non-competitive program at Washington County Fair which gives youth the opportunity to educate and entertain the public by showcasing their 4-H animal projects.
-Farm school participants will talk with the general public, especially small children and families about their animal projects with live animals present.
-Youth will talk about their animal’s unique needs and characteristics, including things like; basic grooming, training or showing, breeds, daily care, parts of the body, stages of growth, life cycles, etc. Presentations should be lively and fun.
-This presentation is more like teaching a class of students than giving a speech, in that you will have some facts and information prepared to share but the audience interest will guide where the presentation goes.
-Which makes it extemporaneous and informal, more like a conversation.
+4-H Farm School is a non-competitive program at Washington County Fair which gives youth the opportunity to educate and entertain the public by showcasing their 4-H animal and/or agricultural projects.
+Farm School participants will talk with the general public, especially small children and families, about their chosen topic.
+Live animals are encouraged!
+Youth will talk about their project’s unique needs and characteristics, such as grooming, training, showing, anatomy, or care of an animal and methods or techniques related to an agricultural product (e.g. soap, milk, etc.).

 Wed: 4pm to 5pm

 - All participants must be enrolled in 4-H.